Australia gives in-principle support for net zero by 2050

 Associated Press

-Nationals lawmakers were tight-lipped on the conditions the party had placed on their support.
+Nationals lawmakers would not discuss the conditions the party had placed on its support.
+Morrison’s Cabinet was considering the conditions.

 Nationals leader Barnaby Joyce, who is also deputy prime minister, declined to say whether the party had demanded that Resources Minister Keith Pitt be made the fifth Nationals’ Cabinet minister.